SKETCHING OUR WAY THROUGH MOROCCO

 Visit exotic cities of Fes and Marrakech, ancient Roman ruins, small towns and villages, weekly markets, the Sahara Desert and oases, and the High Atlas Mountains.
 Our expert native Moroccan guide and owner of Moroccan Caravan, LLC, Addi Ouadderrou, along with knowledgeable and frequent Moroccan traveler and landscape architect, Sandra Clinton, will show us places and cultural treasures rarely experienced on other tours.
 Through daily sketching and touring we will look at architecture, landscapes, agriculture, food, crafts, and Moroccan culture.

-This tour is geared toward seasoned artists who are looking for a unique experience in a beautiful location to further hone your craft of drawing and sketching.
+This tour is geared toward artists, design professionals, as well as aspiring sketchers who are looking for a unique experience in a beautiful location to further hone your craft of drawing and sketching.
 As we well know, the value of slowing down to draw and sketch allows us to breathe in the atmosphere of a place, take notes, record visual memories, feelings, and smells in a way that a camera cannot capture.
 Minor informal direction is available from artist and landscape architect, Jeff Charlesworth, and there will be no formal teaching.
 This is intended to be a sketch tour opportunity for artists.

 Morocco’s unique geographical location in North Africa, with shorelines on both the Atlantic Ocean and the Mediterranean Sea, between Europe, the Middle East, and the rest of Africa, makes it one of the oldest and most vibrant trading posts in the world.
 For Romans, Arabs, Imazighen, French, Portuguese, Spanish, and sub-Saharan Africans, it has long been a crossroads for the exchange of food, arts, ideas, and people.
 It is also a land of intricately designed cities, colorful villages, and stunning landscapes.
 With expert guidance and exclusive access, participants will delve into this colorful nation to soak up its natural beauty and vibrant culture.